mtg928/text11ty/posts/STEMUsermanual-Chap1.md

 Each calculator can be used separately or in various combinations.

-## 1.2	Pre-requisites for this manual
+## 1.2	Pre-requisites for the STEM software

-The hardware and knowledge-based requirements for STEM users are detailed below.
+The hardware and knowledge-based requirements for STEM software users are detailed below.

 The minimum requirements for using the STEM software.